Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 \end{theorem}

+\textit{Proof (one line).} Apply Proposition~\ref{prop:exploit_decomp}, then substitute the bounds from the OMWU time-varying regret guarantee, the Monte-Carlo concentration bound for $\|\hat v_t - v_t\|_\infty$, and the EB-UCB oracle regret bound, and average over $t=1,\dots,T$.

 This bound corroborates the intuition behind \gems.
-As the simulation budget grows ($n m \!\to\! \infty$) and generator training improves ($\varepsilon_{\mathrm{BR}}\!\to\!
-0$), exploitability is ultimately driven by the no-regret property of the OMWU solver, achieving convergence guarantees competitive with traditional methods while avoiding quadratic complexity.
+As the simulation budget grows ($n m \to \infty$) and generator training improves ($\varepsilon_{\mathrm{BR}}\to 0$), exploitability is ultimately driven by the no-regret property of the OMWU solver, achieving convergence guarantees competitive with traditional methods while avoiding explicit quadratic meta-game storage.